 With over 1,300 student members, Campus Ministry is the largest student group at Marist.
 Each month year-level community meetings are held, which include presentations, announcements and fellowship.

 Evangelical Christian students meet weekly for praise, Bible Study and fellowship.
-Wednesday evenings.

 Protestant students from the mainline traditions gather each week for Bible study.

 Prayer and Worship

 Our Lady Seat of Wisdom Chapel is open daily for quiet prayer from 7:00 A.M. until 10:00 P.M.

 Located in the Chapel, is open for quiet prayer from 7:00 A.M. until 10:00 P.M.